 Two goats were offered on the Jewish Day of Atonement.
 One goat was slain and its blood was sprinkled upon and before the Mercy Seat in the Most Holy Place.
 This was a goat of atonement for the people of Israel to forgive their sins.
 There was a second goat, also referred to as an atonement.
 This goat was not slain.

 But the goat chosen by lot as the scapegoat shall be presented alive before the Lord to be used for making atonement by sending it into the desert as a scapegoat.
 (Leviticus 16:10)

-To make atonement, that is reconciliation to God, by sending the scapegoat into the wilderness.
+To make atonement (reconciliation to God), the scapegoat was sent into the wilderness.

 The second goat, so to speak, has begun today.
 God is requiring each of us Christians, as we become aware of our sins, to confess them and renounce them as fit only for the Lake of Fire.
 When we do this, our sins are removed from us, just as the scapegoat was sent away from the camp of Israel.

 Without the removal of sin, the forgiveness of our guilt does not at all accomplish God’s purpose in the atonement.
 What good is it to God if our sins are forgiven?
 It is the removal of our sins that makes it possible for us to inherit God’s Kingdom.